 More than half of the female executives in the C-suite are working in support and personnel roles, such as legal, human resources, marketing and administration.
 By contrast, only five of the 89 companies Bisnow tracks have women serving as CEOs, two of whom were added this year.

-People of color have greater proportional representation in financial and senior leadership roles, such as chief operating officer or head of a business line, while more than 40% serve in support and personnel roles and only five CEOs identify as racially or ethnically diverse.
+People of color have greater proportional representation in financial and senior leadership roles, such as chief operating officer or head of a business line, while more than 40% serve in support and personnel roles and only seven CEOs identify as racially or ethnically diverse.

 The lack of diversity among CEOs is a vestige of the commercial real estate industry’s failure to nurture the careers of women and people of color, which led to a collection of company leaders who are mostly male and mostly White, Levin said.